IBM/powerai-vision-object-detection/README.md

 Go [here](https://www.ibm.com/support/pages/ibm-maximo-visual-inspection)
 to learn more about trial access (Scroll down to the `Give it a try` section)..

-*This code pattern was tested with Maximo Visual Inspection 1.3.0*
+> Note: *This code pattern was tested with Maximo Visual Inspection 1.3.0*

 ## Steps